OrianaZ/CS429-Project/README.md

 #### Query Processing
 - Start the Flask app to handle user queries:
 `python query.py`
-- Users can input queries and retrieve relevant document results using the Flask-based query processor.
+- Users will then be prompted to input queries and the program will retrieve relevant document results using the Flask-based query processor.
+- The progem will default to showing the top 10 results.
+However the user can specify the number of ranked documents they wish to retrieve by taggin `k=#` at the end of there query.
+Where # is replaced by the number of documents wished to be retrieved.

 ### Streamlined Execution
 #### Automated Workflow